-Stay tuned for the next post in this series, An Optimistic Mindset Focuses on a Positive Future Filled with Opportunities, to discover how the final part of our powerful sentence ignites an Optimistic Mindset that opens up new opportunities and leads to Leadership development.
+Stay tuned for the next post in this series, One Powerful Question to Achieve Breakthrough Sales Growth to discover how the final part of our powerful sentence ignites an Optimistic Mindset that opens up new opportunities and leads to Leadership development.

 Leadership Lesson: An action mindset compels sales leaders to do what is necessary to charge forward and reach their goals.